smastrom/vue-use-fixed-header/README.md

 _Disabled_ means that no event listeners are attached and the returned styles match an empty object `{}`.

-### Different viewports
+### Media queries

-Hence feel free to have code like this:
+Hence feel free to have code like this, it will just work as expected:

 ```css
 .Header {